 The difference between coconut oil and coconut essential oil is the production process leaving essential oil a more concentrated form of the natural product which in turn provides a heavier aroma than you will get with virgin coconut oil.

-Different process are used to extract essential oils from the coconut pulp but they retain all of the same theraputic benefits you will find with virgin coconut oil.
+Different processes are used to extract essential oils from the coconut pulp but they retain all of the same theraputic benefits you will find with virgin coconut oil.

-It should be noted that coconut essential oil will also begin to solidify at lowe tempretures just like virgin oil too.
+It should be noted that coconut essential oil will also begin to solidify at low temperatures just like virgin oil too.

 What is a good coconut essential oil to use?